 In some places, such as King’s College you’ll need to pay £9.00 for your ticket.
 This, in July-August, is £10.00.
 For more information, and opening times make sure to check their visitor page.

-We’re still not done with out list for a Cambridge one day trip!
+We’re still not done with our list for a Cambridge one day trip!
 I have already mentioned the canals of the city before at the Mathematical bridge section, but that’s not all that the canals hide.
-You can visit some stunning parts of the historic center of Cambridge if you take a boat ride on the canals.
+You can visit some stunning parts of the historic center of Cambridge if you go punting in Cambridge on the canals.

 Yes, you will be passing under charming bridges, seeing beautiful buildings, and experiencing the city in a different way!
 If you’re looking for unique things to do in Cambridge or family things to do in Cambridge, this can be a great option for you all!
 Another reason that can convince you if you’re planning day trips from London by train!

-The Eagle Pub, located on Benet Street, in the center of Cambridge.
+The Eagle Pub, is located on Benet Street, in the center of Cambridge.